 How to interpret the audit

-Rightlight6 is designed to highlight likely room problems, confidence-aware findings, and practical next moves.
-It should be treated as structured guidance, not as a certified or guaranteed verdict.
+Rightlight6 is designed to highlight likely room problems, findings with visible confidence levels, and practical next moves.
+Treat it as structured guidance, not as a certified or guaranteed verdict.

 These terms frame Rightlight6 as practical room guidance built from visible evidence, not a professional inspection, guaranteed outcome, or health diagnosis.